c39018084/yublog/docs/YUBLOG_USER_MANUAL.md

 - **Hardware Security Keys**: Support for YubiKeys, Touch ID, Face ID, and Windows Hello
 - **Rich Blog Editor**: Create beautiful posts with our intuitive editor
 - **Real-time Dashboard**: Track your posts, drafts, and device security
-- **Minimal Personal Details at Signup**: Only username required - no emails, phone numbers, or personal details needed at signup
+- **Minimal Personal Details at Signup**: Only username required - no emails, phone numbers, or other sensitive personal details needed at signup
 - **GDPR Compliant**: Minimal data collection by design
 - **34-Day Device Protection**: Prevents spam and abuse